 This is the second of a series about creating a Knowledge Management System or a KMS.

-The main purpose of a KMS is to manage a personal repository of knowledge that caters to your specific tastes and needs and is totally under your control.
+The primary purpose of a KMS is to manage a personal repository of knowledge that caters to your specific tastes and needs and is totally under your control.
 This is more than notetaking — it is a system that allows you to offload your brain to promote curiosity and creativity while keeping info easily searchable in case you need it.

 I mentioned before that a KMS has three parts — Data Capture, Data Workspace, and Archiving/Reference.
 This post focuses on the Data Capture part.

 Take note that you can practice each of these three parts separately — without even needing to create a KMS — as these make you more productive by themselves.
-But combine them, and you will harness the full potential of having a “second brain”.
+But combine them, and you will harness the full potential of having a “second brain.”

 The Capture Process